Yusuf Malek: Betrayal

 Nineveh was given to Iraq in the 1924 Conference of Constantinople.
 Hakkari though, also had a great many Assyrians living there.
 Being in Turkish territory, the Turks have decided to drive them out of Hakkari and into Northern Iraq.
 Trying to resolve the issue, the League of Nations mandated that the Mosul Vilayet was to be ceded to the British and that Hakkari was to stay as part of Turkey.
 The Assyrian homeland was thus split in two.
-On August 16, 1930 Yusuf was promoted to mayor of Sheehan in Northern Iraq.
-Two days later, the Minister of the Interior ordered Yusuf to be transferred to Nassiriya, at least 400 miles southeast of Yusuf's current station.
-Because there was really no reason as to why he must do this, Yusuf refused, thus angering the officials in the Iraqi government.
-Yusuf was not able to hold his position for long.
+On August 16, 1930, Malek was promoted to mayor of Sheehan in Northern Iraq.
+Two days later, the Minister of the Interior ordered him to be transferred to Nassiriya, at least 400 miles southeast of Malek's current station.
+Because there was really no reason as to why he must do this, Malek refused, thus angering the officials in the Iraqi government. he was not able to hold his position for long.
 Three months later in November, the U.K. decided to hand over control of Iraq to the Arab majority, not the Christian-Assyrian minority.
-This resulted in many high ranking Assyrian officials to be removed from office, Yusuf included.
+This resulted in many high ranking Assyrian officials to be removed from office, Malek included.

 Fighting back

-Much embittered by how much the British had abandoned the Assyrians, Yusuf left Sheehan and went to Beirut, a city under French rule, where he wrote publications attacking the British and Iraqi governments.
-Only a few days after the Simele massacre occurred, where Assyrians in Northern Iraq were killed under the orders of Faisal, Yusuf went into exile in Cyprus in 1933.
+Much embittered by how much the British had abandoned the Assyrians, Malek left Sheehan and went to Beirut, a city under French rule, where he wrote publications attacking the British and Iraqi governments.
+Only a few days after the Simele massacre occurred, where Assyrians in Northern Iraq were killed under the orders of Faisal, Malek went into exile in Cyprus in 1933.
 There, he met with the patriarch of the Assyrian Church of the East, Mar Ishai Shimun, and went to Europe to speak for the "Assyrian Cause".
-Although he was turned down for an audience in Switzerland, London, and France; Yusuf lectured many politicians on what was happening in the Middle East.
+Although he was turned down for an audience in Switzerland, London, and France; Malek lectured many politicians on what was happening in the Middle East.
 The "Assyrian Cause", though, would only become international with the release of his book.